sigma-py/quadpy/README.md

 quadpy is [available from the Python Package Index](https://pypi.org/project/quadpy/), so with
 ```
-pip install -U quadpy
+pip3 install quadpy --user
 ```
-you can install/upgrade.
+you can install.

 ### Testing